nodeshift/nodejs-reference-architecture/docs/development/code-consistency.md

   substituting X with your chosen config.
-You can also get started by running `npx eslint --init` which will ask you a number of interactive questions and then create your `.eslintrc.json` file and add the required depenencies into your package.json.
+You can also get started by running `npx eslint --init` which will ask you a number of interactive questions and then create your `.eslintrc.json` file and add the required dependencies into your package.json.

 - Ensure you have a gitignore file so derived files do not get linted.
 A minimal one can be created with: